chef/chef-server/README.md

 ### Commonly-Modified Components

-* [opscode-omnibus](http://github.com/opscode/opscode-omnibus): Configuratoin for the Chef Server installation, nd the [Omnibus](http://github.com/opscode/omnibus) project definition for building it.
+* [opscode-omnibus](http://github.com/opscode/opscode-omnibus): Configuration for the Chef Server installation, nd the [Omnibus](http://github.com/opscode/omnibus) project definition for building it.
 * [oc_erchef](http://github.com/opscode/oc_erchef), the top-level project that is used to build the Erlang Chef REST API Server.
 This project has pulls in additional Erlang dependencies.
 Most commonly modified among these are:
   * [oc_chef_wm](http://github.com/opscode/oc_chef_wm) - declaration of webmachine resources to support the REST API.
   * [chef_objects](https://github.com/opscode/chef_objects) - core library of Chef Data types